 If you believe you have a proposal that meets all of the eligibility criteria and the aims and outcomes of this fund as set out in this guidance, please complete an Expression of Interest through Grantium.
-An Expression of Interest is accessed by working through the eligibility questionnaire for MEND.
+An Expression of Interest can be accessed once you have completed an Eligibility Questionnaire for MEND.
 It will give you the opportunity to describe your outline proposal in no more than 2,500 characters.
-As part of your submission you should:
+As part of your Expression of Interest, you should:

-- provide details of your project proposal and evidence that the work you have applied for is urgently needed to be carried out in the next one to two years in comparison to any other work across the estate - provide a summary of findings of your recent condition survey - identify how your project contributes to the aims and outcomes of MEND - provide details of the preparatory work you have already undertaken, including the RIBA design stage you have reached, if applicable - confirm how you will raise the required partnership funding - attach a recent costed condition survey undertaken by an appropriately qualified professional.
-The survey must be from within the last 5 years, with costs updated within the last 2 years
+- provide details of your proposed project and evidence that the work you have applied for urgently needs to be carried out in the next one to two years in comparison to any other work across the estate - provide a summary of findings of your recent costed condition survey - identify how your project contributes to the aims and outcomes of MEND - provide details of the preparatory work you have already undertaken, including the RIBA design stage you have reached, if applicable - confirm how you will raise the required partnership funding - attach a recent costed condition survey undertaken by an appropriately qualified professional.
+The survey must be from within the last 5 years, with costs updated within the last 12 months.
+If your application includes building services installations, then the costed condition survey should include these works.
+A second, buildings services-specific costed condition survey may be required if this is not covered in your initial costed condition survey.
+This is a mandatory attachment.
+Please note that the condition survey and its associated costs should be within one document.
+If your costed condition survey does not include photographs, you may wish to upload a PDF containing images illustrating the most urgent areas of work